wp-plugins/namaste-lms/readme.txt

 == Changelog ==

+= Version 1.0.2 =
+- Catching watu/watupro submit actions so lesson status can be immediatelly updated when exam is submitted
+- Added Course columng in Manage Lessons page so you can see which course each lesson belongs to

 = Version 1.0 =
 - Paypal payment button can now be generated automatically
 - Paypal IPN will be handled and enrollment will be automatically inserted after payment (pending or active, depends on your settings)